ArielAmzalak/WBAPI_Doc/doc/business-scoped-user-ids.md

 }
 ```

-* `id` — WhatsApp Business Account ID.
+* `id`  WhatsApp Business Account ID.
-* `time` — Unix timestamp indicated when the webhook was triggered
+* `time`  Unix timestamp indicated when the webhook was triggered
-* `display_phone_number` — The business phone number's display number (the number displayed on your profile in the app.
+* `display_phone_number`  The business phone number's display number (the number displayed on your profile in the app.
-* `decision` — Indicates the outcome of the business username review process.
+* `decision`  Indicates the outcome of the business username review process.
 Values can be:
-  + `APPROVED` — Indicates the username has been approved and will become active once the usernames feature is made available.
+  + `APPROVED`  Indicates the username has been approved and will become active once the usernames feature is made available.
-  + `REJECTED` — Indicates the username has been rejected.
+  + `REJECTED`  Indicates the username has been rejected.
 You can edit the name using WhatsApp Manager.
 Review the rejection reason before editing.
-* `requested_username` — The requested username.
+* `requested_username`  The requested username.
-* `rejection_reasons` — Indicates the reason why the business username was rejected, if it was rejected.
+* `rejection_reasons`  Indicates the reason why the business username was rejected, if it was rejected.
 Values can be:
-  + `REQUIRE_FB_ACCOUNT_LINKING` — The requested username is associated with an existing Facebook page.
+  + `REQUIRE_FB_ACCOUNT_LINKING`  The requested username is associated with an existing Facebook page.
 To claim the username, you must first [add your business phone number to the Page](https://www.facebook.com/business/help/4631406400243963).
-  + `REQUIRE_IG_ACCOUNT_LINKING` — The requested username is associated with an existing Instagram handle.
+  + `REQUIRE_IG_ACCOUNT_LINKING`  The requested username is associated with an existing Instagram handle.
 To claim the username, you must first add your business phone number to the Instagram account.
-  + `NOT_AVAILABLE` — The username is not available because it is associated with another account or it doesn’t pass our internal checks.
+  + `NOT_AVAILABLE`  The username is not available because it is associated with another account or it doesnt pass our internal checks.
-  + `ACCOUNT_INELIGIBLE` — The account is not eligible to request a username.
+  + `ACCOUNT_INELIGIBLE`  The account is not eligible to request a username.
 The business phone number's [display name](/docs/whatsapp/display-names) must be approved, and the owning business must be [verified](https://www.facebook.com/business/help/2058515294227817).
-  + `UNKNOWN` — Rejected for an unknown reason.
+  + `UNKNOWN`  Rejected for an unknown reason.
 Please contact support.

 ## Messages